 A management board member who directly or indirectly holds shares in the company is referred to as a director and major shareholder (DMS).
-An employment relationship between a DMS and the company also exists if the management board member holds (all of the) shares in the company.
+An employment relationship between a DMS and the company also exists if the management board member holds (all of the) shares in that company.
 This is the case because the DMS is subject to the authority of the general meeting (in the DMS's capacity as management board member).
-The Dutch Supreme Court applies a formal assessment in this situation.

-The fact that the DMS himself/herself has a level of control at the general meeting does not detract from the relationship of authority.
+The Supreme Court applies a formal assessment in this situation.
+The fact that the DMS himself has a level of control at the general meeting does not detract from the relationship of authority.

 The Regulation on the appointment of a director and major shareholder (Regeling aanwijzing directeur-grootaandeelhouder) is important where employee insurance schemes are concerned.
-If a management board member is employed by a Dutch company under private law, the protection offered by employee insurance schemes will nevertheless not apply if one of the exceptions set out in this Regulation applies.
-These exceptions pertain in particular to the possibility that the management board member can prevent his/her own dismissal, or to a situation in which the shareholders are holding an equal number of shares each and all of them have been appointed as management board members of the company.
+If a management board member has a private-law employment relationship with the company, the protection offered by employee insurance schemes will nevertheless not apply if one of the exceptions set out in this Regulation applies.
+These exceptions pertain in particular to the possibility that the management board member can prevent his own dismissal, or to a situation in which the shareholders are holding an equal number of shares each and all of them have been appointed as management board members of the company.